-At Vesterbro near the busy shopping streets, is the trademark of Aalborg.
-The Cimbrian bull symbolises the strength of Aalborg and Vensyssel.
+At Vesterbro near the busy shopping streets, stands the trademark of Aalborg.
+The Cimbrian bull symbolises the strength of Aalborg and Himmerland.
 It stands on its pedestal high above the traffic as a symbol of the Cimbrians' zest for life and their call for foreign places.

-On the pedestal, Johannes V. Jensen's tribute poem to the Cimbrians is engraved.
-The famous Danish writer and later Nobel Prize winner, was present at the revelation of the sculpture April 14th 1937 where he read the poem out loud attendant citizens.
+On the pedestal, writer and poet Johannes V. Jensen's tribute poem to the Cimbrians is engraved.
+The famous Danish writer and later Nobel Prize winner was present at the revelation of the sculpture April 14th 1937 where he read the poem out loud to attendant citizens.

-The rough design for the sculpture, of which there is a model in Bundgaards Museum in Tingbæk limestone mine, was made by architect Alf.
-Cock-Clausen.
-The drawings were at the unveiling put in the pedestal with the foundation stone document and dr. phil Johannes Brøndsted's expose of the Cimbrian expedition.
+The rough design for the sculpture, of which there is a model in Bundgaards Museum in Tingbæk limestone mine, was made by architect Alf Cock-Clausen.
+At the unveiling, the drawings were put in the pedestal along with the foundation stone document and Doctor of Philosophy Johannes Brøndsted's essay of the Cimbrian expedition.